Griffiths Park Upgrade

 - challenging climbing isn’t obvious on the plan it my be in there.

-Hayley over 2 years ago
+Hayley about 3 years ago

 thank you for seeking feedback.
 The new design is beautiful and will surely be used well.
 As a dog owner however, I can't see much consideration for dogs, only a very small designated space, no new facilities such as agility or even a new doggy waste bin (system).
 The current one is terrible.
 With such a large playground and a designated footy area where tend to be with our dogs, I worry dogs won't be welcome anymore soon.
 Thank you.

-NAnne over 2 years ago
+NAnne about 3 years ago

 The proposed 'kick-about' area and practise football goals will be installed at the cost of existing trees.
 This seems to be a high price to pay given that -